arielfr/react-base-app/README.md

 #### Layout

 The application will load a Default Layout for the page.
-You can send more props to the Default Layout adding them to the props sended on res:
+You can send more props to the Default Layout adding them to the props sent on res:

 ```javascript
 res.render('index', {